Ghost0-ctrl/The-System/README.md

                                                               *   *   *

 This realm is intended to provide all the necessary course material, books, podcasts, tutorials, etc, needed to help the aspiring hacker achieve his/her goal of Zero Day Exploitation.
 There will be some cool missions, quests, skill acquisitions, title acquisitions and more.
-The important note here is to enjor the ride and not focus too heavily on the end goal as that is probably still far away.
+The important note here is to enjoy the ride and not focus too heavily on the end goal as that is probably still far away.

                                                               *   *   *